-Mentors offer their time to startups in the Groundswell network with no expectation of payment.
-These are experts in industries including marketing, business development, UI/UX, business law and more.
-Collectively, our mentor network has donated over one thousand hours of support to startups since Groundswell's start in June 2015.
+These are experts in industries including marketing, business development, UI/UX, business law and more have collectively donated over one thousand hours of support to startups since Groundswell's start in June 2015.

 Eryck Dzotsi is a seasoned Digital Marketing expert and is responsible for managing several of key initiatives and accounts such as the website merger of Officemax.com and Officedepot.com.
 He project managed the brand migration of www.comcast.com to www.xfinity.com.
 United Airlines, Nespresso, Ashley Furniture, Kimpton Hotels, MassMutual are all clients.
 Eryck brings a unique blend of industry knowledge, modern consumer media consumption, and technical search expertise.

-Adam Hoffman is a recent transplant from Portland OR.
+Adam Hoffmann is a recent transplant from Portland OR.
 He has worked in the digital marketing space for over a decade, serving as a UI/UX designer, program manager, strategist and design thinking facilitator.
-Throughout his career he has participated in and led strategic initiatives for Fortune 500 companies, including Intel, Nike, Google, and GE, as well as a number of start-ups.
+Throughout his career, he has participated in and led strategic initiatives for Fortune 500 companies, including Intel, Nike, Google, and GE, as well as a number of start-ups.

 Jonathan Reed is a senior executive in Communications Systems, Aviation, Aerospace and Defense.
 He spent most of his career at Harris Corporation where he led multiple businesses before moving to division and corporate roles leading Strategy and Business Development broadly across the company.
 He excels at driving business growth through strategy, innovation and execution.
 He recently founded Strategy First LLC, a consulting firm specializing in business planning, management processes and talent development for small to mid-sized businesses.